-The Training Unit may conduct an annual training-needs assessment of the Department.
+The Training Unit will conduct an annual training-needs assessment of the [Department/Office].
 The needs assessment will be reviewed by staff.
 Upon approval by the staff, the needs assessment will form the basis for the training plan for the fiscal year.